dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 all non-extension type members named `n` that _DV_ has, again using a repeated computation of the instantiated type of each superinterface on the path to the given non-extension type superinterface.

+There are two exceptions to these rules: _DV_ does not have a setter named `n=` when _DV_ declares a method named `n`, even in the case where _DV_ has a direct superinterface that has a setter named `n=`.
+Similarly, _DV_ does not have a method named `n` when _DV_ declares a setter named `n=`, even in the case where _DV_ has a direct superinterface that has a method named `n=`.

+*These exceptions are applicable to both extension type and non-extension type superinterfaces, and to both extension type and non-extension type members.
+In short, we do not get a setter/method conflict by "inheriting" the setter and declaring the method, or vice versa.*

 *In this section it is assumed that _DV_ does not have any compile-time errors, which ensures that this combined member signature exists.*